Culex pipiens: Distribution

 Culex pipiens can be found in both urban and sub-urban temperate and tropical regions across the world.
 It is prevalent on most continents, including North and South America, Europe, and some areas of Asia and Northern Africa.

 Habitat

 The Culex genus, and a large number of other mosquito species, thrive in mostly wet, humid, and temperate climates.
-In California population, it was shown that most females of C. pipiens do not enter reproductive diapause during the winter, which differs from other mosquito species, such as C. stigmatosoma or C. tarsalis.
-Most of them overwinters in a stage of host-seeking arrest.
+In California populations, it was shown that most females of C. pipiens do not enter reproductive diapause during the winter, which differs from other mosquito species, such as C. stigmatosoma or C. tarsalis.
+Most of them overwinter in a stage of host-seeking arrest.
 During the winter season, they survive by living in areas where they are sheltered from the elements, such as basements or sheds.
 Some members of this species also spend the winter season living in caves.
 The practice of overwintering tends to vary based on location, temperature and the period of time per day an organism receives sunlight, also known as the photoperiod.
-Parous females may overwinter together with nulliparous females.